FlavScents AInsights Entry: Furfuryl Alcohol (CAS: 98-00-0)

 4. Use in Flavors

-In flavor applications, furfuryl alcohol is used across various categories, including bakery, confectionery, and beverage flavors.
-It serves as a functional component to impart roasted, caramel, and nutty notes.
-Typical use levels in finished food products range from 1 to 50 ppm, depending on the desired intensity and the complexity of the flavor system.
-It is generally stable under typical food processing conditions but may degrade under extreme heat or acidic conditions, which formulators should consider during product development.
+Furfuryl alcohol is widely used in flavor formulations, particularly in categories such as bakery, confectionery, and coffee flavors.
+It serves as a functional component that enhances the overall flavor profile by adding depth and warmth.
+Typical use levels in finished food products range from 1 to 50 ppm, with lower concentrations used for subtle background notes and higher concentrations for more pronounced impact.
+Furfuryl alcohol is relatively stable under typical food processing conditions, although it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature